 The Institute of Flight Mechanics and Control (iFR) works in the field of guidance, control, and navigation of aerospace vehicles and instruments.
-We are mainly interested in exploring the interface between advanced theoretical methods and practical engineering applications.
+We are mainly interested in exploring the interface between advanced system and control theory and practical engineering applications.

 Our research areas are:

 - Intelligent flight through automation and assistance systems

 In this context, we work on methods for flight dynamics modeling and simulation, control, guidance, optimization and optimal control, semi-algebraic and statistical verification, supervision and certified control, estimation methods for navigation and identification as well as application of artificial intelligence.
 We also cover these topics in teaching.